 Additionally, you may want to take this opportunity a step further with strategic mortgage refinancing that can save you tens of thousands of dollars over the lifetime of your loan.

-However you decide to approach refinancing, choosing the lender with the lowest interest rates and refinancing costs means keeping a lot more money in your pocket.
+However you decide to approach refinancing, you’ll want to choose the one that keeps a lot more money in your pocket.

 When it comes to refinancing your mortgage, a little bit of research can go a long way.

 In this article, we show you the top three things to look for when comparing mortgage refinancing offers: